Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

-For asynchronized functions, you must import `AIProjectClient` from `azure.ai.projects.aio` and use `AsyncFunctionTool`.
-Here is an example using [asynchronized user functions](samples/agents/async_samples/user_async_functions.py):
+For asynchronous functions, you must import `AIProjectClient` from `azure.ai.projects.aio` and use `AsyncFunctionTool`.
+Here is an example using [asynchronous user functions](samples/agents/async_samples/user_async_functions.py):

 ```python
 from azure.ai.projects.aio import AIProjectClient